psychemedia/pentrich-uprising/histories/24_horsfall_shooting.md

 Jos.
 Thompson has been committed to Chester, charged with being concerned in the tumults at Mr. Goodair's house, at Stockport.

 *Committed to York Castle* —James Haigh, of Dalton, in the West Riding, cloth-dresser, charged upon the oath of Joseph Ardon, and other persons, as strongly suspected of having been one of the persons who, in the night of the 11th of April, riotously assembled and attacked the mill of Mr. W Cartwright, at Rawfolds— This man was apprehended at Methley, on Saturday week.
-It appears that since the attack above-mentioned, he had been at the house of a sister-in-law, at Pennistone, from whence he went to another sister at Methley.
+It appears that since the attack above-mentioned, he had been at the house of a sister-in-law, at Penistone, from whence he went to another sister at Methley.
 He was taken before John Radcliffe, Esq. of Milnsbridge, and after undergoing several examinations was fully committed on Thursday.
 He was conveyed to the Castle in a chaise and four, escorted by a party of dragoons.
 Two other men were apprehended as accomplices, at Hill-house, near Huddersfield, on Monday evening; after several examinations, one of them, named Stocks, was liberated, but the other, Cockroft, was remanded—On Monday night, it is strongly suspected, with a view to the rescue of the above men, the stable of Major Gordon, at Huddersfield, was set on fire, and nearly destroyed.
 The stratagem, however, failed; for instead of drawing away the guard which was placed over the prisoners, the officer, with great promptitude, doubled its force.
 Happily the fire did not communicate to any other building.

 One of the most cold-blooded and atrocious murders ever known, was perpetrated in the neighbourhood of Huddersfield, on Tuesday evening, the 28th ult.—About half-past six o'clock, as Mr. Wm.
 Horsfall, of Marsden, a most respectable woollen-manufacturer, and Adjutant to the Upper Agbrigg Regt. of Local Militia, was returning from Huddersfield market, on horseback, he was fired at by four assassins, who had hid themselves in a small plantation adjoining the road on Crosland Moor, planting the muzzles of their guns through holes in the wall.
 Mr. Horsfall distinctly saw two of them, but too late to guard off their effect.Mr H left Huddersfield with a manufacturer of the name of Eastwood, and they proceeded together almost to the fatal spot, when the latter stopped to give his horse some water, Mr. H. going leisurely forwards—At this time the villains fired and lodged the contents of their four pieces in the left side of the unfortunate gentleman: he instantly fell, and was dragged a short distance in the stirrup, bleeding very much.
 Several passengers, both on horseback and foot, soon came to the spot, and after disentangling him from the stirrup, conveyed him to the Warren Inn, which is hard by.